movieminer/randometen/README.md

 ### Using environment variables for the frontend

 To use environment variables that can be set during runtime (with docker environment variables), add the variable to the `docker.blueprint.env` file as explained above.
 Then use the `getEnvVar` function in `src/util/env.ts` for getting the value of an environment variable.
 This function will first check wether it is set in the `window.__env__` variable and will then look if it is an environment variable.

+## Voice assistants

+The backend of this project supports the uses of Voice assistants to interact with the drinking games registered.
+Look at the method below to find out how to use them on your platform.

+### Siri

+Siri natively support [shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).
+It is very easy to interact with this project via Siri.
+Setup a shortcut in the Shortcuts app on iOS.
+Alternatively, you can use this [link](https://www.icloud.com/shortcuts/3e0d01e6408140cdb41a895e4c752823) to import a Dutch version of the shortcut (change the trigger to English for an English version).

+### Google Assistant

+The Google Assistant side of this project is more complex, as Google has more features for adding Voice assistants to its own Google Assistant.
+We will be using [Dialogflow](https://dialogflow.cloud.google.com) for interacting with our voice assistant.
+The steps how to set this up are displayed below:

+1. Setup a voice assistant on Google's [Dialogflow platform](https://dialogflow.cloud.google.com).
+2. Make sure to setup a [service account](https://cloud.google.com/docs/authentication/getting-started ) for the Dialogflow project such that our application can interact with it later.
+3. Download the JSON key file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable (either in the `docker-compose.yml` file or on your own machine) to the absolute path to the credentials file.
+4. Set the `GOOGLE_AGENT_NAME` environment variable to the name of the agent displayed in the Dialogflow console.
+5. Set the `GOOGLE_INTENT_TRIGGER` environment variable to the trigger value (such as `Give a random drinking game`).
+6. Set the `GOOGLE_INTENT_RESPONSE` environment variable to the response value (such as `Here is your drinking game: {}`).
+Note that the response will be formatted by Python, and using `{}` is obligatory (the random drinking game will be substituted with it).
+7. Run the server.
+8. Execute `manage.py reset_dialgflow_agent` to create the needed intent within Dialogflow.
+9. Setup the fullfillment URL within the Fullfillment tab in the Dialogflow console.
+Make sure your URL ends in `/api/dialogflow` (the endpoint for dialogflow is located there).
+10. You can now try out the Voice assistant in the Dialogflow console and add it to your phone.